UMDLARS/wormwood/README.md

 ### remediation

+All (intentional) vulnerabilities are contained within `wormwood.c` and `reactor.c`, however it may be helpful to look at some of the other headers (i.e., `console_win.h`) for information on some of the functions being used.

+For faster testing you may want to use norealtime mode by running `./run.sh norealtime`. norealtime will let you update the reactor manually rather than having to wait a second for each update.

 Fix the source code so that it still functions normally, but:
  1. Buffer overflows are no longer possible (i.e., make sure that writes to a buffer cannot use more space than the buffer has)
  2. Add validation code and/or change the types of the variables so that integer overflow / sign issues do not lead to failures.